 Here are some Tweeter housings we fabricated for another great long-standing customer of ours.
 He purchased an Arc Audio Black Series component set and wanted to get the best sound out of the tweeter as possible.
 However, the stock location was great, but was in no way going to accommodate the new Arc 1” silk dome tweeter.
 Not to mention we wanted the dome of the tweeter to have the most acoustically unobstructed “view” of the drivers seat.
-We knew we were going to have to fabricate a new tweeter housing for him.
+We knew we were going to have to fabricate a new tweeter housings for him.

 How would most shops do this?
 Well, they would go to their fab room cabinet, pull out fiberglass filer, and just slather it all over the stock tweeter housing to get the depth they needed in order to install the tweeter.
 Cool… Not so much.
 Why?
 Because plastic and fiberglass don’t work well together.
 When plastic heats up it expands, and when it cools down it shrinks.
 And when you combine the two, it WILL CRACK!!!
 All day, every day.